 GOAL STATUS Continue developing due diligence checks based on experience gained by the group.
 In progress Enhance internal expertise on sustainability and responsible procurement practice.
 In progress Integrate the guidelines in the group's various training programs.
-Initiated Communicating with priority suppliers, sub-suppliers, and business partners Initiated

-2.3.3 Measures Implemented in 2023
+Initiated Communicating with priority suppliers, sub-suppliers, and business partners Initiated 2.3.3 Measures implemented and developed in 2024